leonlinsx/minimal-mistakes/_posts/2020-11-04-investment-banking.md

 Industry coverage is easier to understand, so I'll just explain the various financial products.

+**Equity capital markets** deals with most equity related products, from private placements (when a company wants to issue stock privately) to IPOs (when a company issues stock publicly).
+For example, if you're going to IPO, part of the banking team you'll work with will include ECM bankers.
+They'll be working with sales to talk to investors and gauge demand for your stock.

+**Debt capital markets** usually deals with investment grade debt products.
+If you don't know what "grade" refers to, we'll come back to that in a minute.
+For example, if you're a company looking to issue debt for an acquisition, you'll be working with a DCM team to understand what interest rates etc you'll be able to get, based on investor demand.

+**Leveraged finance** usually deals with non-investment grade debt.
+Historically, LevFin was considered more risky and exotic, until [Michael Milken](https://en.wikipedia.org/wiki/Michael_Milken "Mike") kickstarted the sector with the use of "risky" debt in private equity leveraged buyouts.
+That's why there's a different team for it, as the types of investors could be different and desiring different types of terms.
+For example, a company issuing non-investment grade instead of investment grade debt might have to accept higher interest rates, in exchange for weaker debt covenants.

+**Mergers and acquisitions** deals with whenever companies want to buy or sell each other.
+For example, if you were looking to buy a smaller competitor, you'd work with an M&A banking team to get a valuation and discuss bidding strategy.

+**Corporate finance advsiory** is a team that provides financial advice, and often is used for debt ratings or activism advisory.
+The CFA team tries to model what the ratings agencies will rate your debt at.
+Coming back to "grade," all public debt issuers have a "rating" associated with them and the debt they issue.
+There's a few credit rating agencies such as S&P, Moody's etc that will evaluate the terms and then give the debt a "rating," which is supposed to represent how risky the debt is.
+For example, Google issuing debt would get a "low risk" grade, whereas a startup issuing debt would get a "high risk" grade.

+To give a hypothetical example touching on all of the groups above, suppose you were a large company looking to acquire another large company.

+You'd work with the industry coverage team for non-product specific work, such as industry related slides to justify the deal.
+The M&A team would help you build a financial model to assess bidding prices and pro forma merger financials.

+Since it's a large deal, you want to raise the cash from all available sources, so you'll use investment grade debt, non-investment grade debt, and why not a private placement while you're at it.
+This loops in the DCM, LevFin, and ECM teams.
+Since you're doing debt stuff, it'll also loop in the CFA team to estimate the ratings.

 Everyone hates middlemen until they have to try making a market for themselves